mark-hahn/basecamp/README.md

     calendar.req(op, options, callback);
     person.req(op, options, callback);

-Finally we get to the meat of the wrapper.  `req` is the method used to perform the requests to the Basecamp api.
+`req` is the method used to perform the requests to the Basecamp api.

-`op` is a string that specifies the request command to use.
-The values are listed in the Account, Project, Calendar, and Person classes above, but you can figure them out from the api [documentation](https://github.com/37signals/bcx-api).
-The op string is the section header in the docs in lower case with an underscore separating words.
-For example, the command described in the section "Get message" uses "get_message" as the command string.
+`op` is a string that specifies the API request to use.
+The values are listed in the Account, Project, Calendar, and Person classes above.

 `options` specifies request parameters.
 Available options include ...

 - `id` is a Basecamp id string.
 This is required for commands like get_message that refer to one specific item.

-- `section` is a string that is only required in the create_comment command.
+- `section` is a string that is only used in the create_comment command.
 It can be "messages", "calendar_events", "uploads", or "todos".

 - `query` is an optional object that will be added to the url.
 For example, in the `get_topics` command you will need to specify a page when there are 50 or more topics.
 The query option might look like `{page:2}`.
 This would create a url like `/projects/1/topics.json?page=2`.

 - `headers` is a normal headers object, such as {'Content-Length': 12453}.
+Any value here takes precedence over any values generated automatically.

 - `data` is a data object used for the request body in POST/PUT commands.
 Note that the Content-Type is set to 'application/json' and the Content-Length is automatically provided.
 Either can be overriden with the `headers` option.